smartinfocare/chatapp/README.md

-# Getting Started with Reactjs Chatting project with itegration by firabase real time db
+# Getting Started with Reactjs Chatting project with itegration by firebase real time db

 To start the project your have to run command.
 ## `npm install`